Sri Lankan Muslims (ethnic group): Language

 Depending on where they live in the country, they may also additionally speak Tamil, Sinhala and or English.
-According to the 2012 Census 58.7% or 862,397 Sri Lankan Moors also spoke Sinhala and 30.4% or 446,146 Sri Lankan Moors also spoke English.
-Moorish Tamil bears the influence of Arabic.
+According to the 2012 Census 58.7% or 862,397 Sri Lankan Muslims also spoke Sinhala and 30.4% or 446,146 Sri Lankan Muslims also spoke English.
+Sri Lankan Muslim Tamil bears the influence of Arabic.

 Sri Lankan Muslim Tamil

 The vast majority of Sri Lankan Muslims speak Tamil as their native language.
 Religious sermons are delivered in Tamil even in regions where Tamil is not the majority language.

 The Tamil dialect spoken by Muslims in Sri Lanka is identified as Sri Lankan Muslim Tamil (SLMT).
 It is a social dialect of Sri Lankan Tamil that falls under the larger category of the colloquial variety of Tamil.
 SLMT has distinct phonological, morphological and lexical differences in comparison to other varieties of SLT since it is influenced by the Arabic language.
 Due to this, we can see the use of several Persian-Arabic loan words in SLMT vocabulary.
 This distinctiveness between SLMT and other spoken varieties of SLT brings out the different religious and cultural identities of the Tamil speaking ethnic groups.

 As an example, the SLT term for the corpse is ‘caavu’ but the SLMT uses the Arabic term ‘mayyatu’.
 Another example is the verb ‘pray’ which is ‘vanaku’ in SLT and ‘tholu’ in SLMT.
 The kinship terms used by Muslims in the country are also different when compared with the SLT terms, but are shared with Tamil Muslims of Tamil Nadu.
 The following are some terms that show the difference between SLMT and most varieties of SLT/Tamil.